Elinvention/riichi-keisanki/README.md

 1. Clone this repo with submodules:
 `git clone --recurse-submodules https://github.com/Elinvention/riichi-keisanki.git`
 2. Depending on which GUI you want:
-    - Run `clj -Xmain` to launch the cljfx GUI.
+    - Run `clj -Xmain` to launch the cljfx GUI (old GUI, not recommended).
-    - Run `clj -M --main cljs.main --compile reagent.core --repl` to launch an interactive REPL and a web browser with the reagent GUI.
+    - Run `npm install && npx shadow-cljs watch app` to launch an interactive REPL and a web browser with the reagent GUI.

-It can take a while to start as it has to compile initially.

 [cljfx]: https://github.com/cljfx/cljfx/
 [reagent]: https://github.com/reagent-project/reagent

+## Testing

+Run `npx shadow-cljs compile test` to build and automatically launch tests.

+## Contributing

+Pull requests are always welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License